danielwu1998/atos-project-spec/technical-spec.md

 - Mark tickets they have created as done
 - View the help queue for the cohort they are part of

-Implement two levels of privilege: trainer and trainee.
+Implement two levels of privilege: employee and support staff.

-Trainer privileges:
+Support Staff privileges:
 - Only one who can close tickets
 - Can add answers to tickets
-- Able to update or delete any trainee's tickets
+- Able to update or delete any employee's tickets
-- Can view any cohort's help queue
+- Can view any department's help queue
-Trainee privileges:
+Employee privileges:
-- Cannot update or delete other trainee's tickets
+- Cannot update or delete other employee's tickets
 - Cannot mark a ticket as "Done"
-- Can only view their own cohort's help queue
+- Can only view their own department's help queue
 </details>

 ## CI Pipeline